 The most effective dog training technique to use is positive reinforcement training.
 Thankfully, they are both motivated by objects, praise, and food.
 So use all three to encourage them to join you in training sessions.
-For the Shiba Inu, keep his training sessions short and fun to prevent him from becoming bored.
+For Shiba Inu, keep his training sessions short and fun to prevent him from becoming bored.

 The Shiba Inu lives a little longer than the Akita, but that is simply to do with his size rather than his health.
 For a giant dog breed, a 10 to 13-year lifespan is very healthy.
 If you seek a giant dog breed to be around for a long time, the Akita has one of the longest.

 They are both prone to hip dysplasia, an abnormal formation of the hip joint that can cause mobility issues.
 They both suffer from various eye conditions, with multifocal retinal dysplasia and cataracts being the most common concerns.
 The Shiba Inu is also prone to patellar luxation, which is an abnormal formation of the kneecap.
 And the Akita is prone to hypothyroidism, which is an underactive thyroid.

-The Shiba Inu eats less than the Akita, and as such the Shiba’s monthly food bill will be much lower.
+The Shiba Inu eats less than the Akita, and as such, the Shiba’s monthly food bill will be much lower.
 This is something that you need to consider if you are taking on the Akita.
 The Shiba Inu will eat around two cups a day, compared to the Akita, who will consume approximately four cups.
 Always feed your pup the best quality food that you can afford.
-High-quality kibbles will provide a well-balanced diet that will meet all of their nutritional needs.
+High-quality kibbles will provide a well-balanced diet that meets all their nutritional needs.

 The Akita should eat dog food formulas designed for large or giant breed dogs.
 This is especially important during puppyhood, as it will help to control his rapid bone growth.
 The Akita is also prone to a condition called bloat.
 It is a life-threatening condition that you need to make yourself aware of.
 Never feed him immediately before or after exercise.